You are here

 “Trump does not have any negative attitudes towards Jordan, and the Republicans are aware of the Kingdom’s importance for stability in the region,” the analyst added.

 AMMAN — As political analysts and average people expect no negative changes in Jordan-US ties after Donald Trump won presidential election o

 AMMAN — As eyes turn towards the Arab summit, taking place in Jordan at the end of this month, pundits believe that some positive, yet not m

-AMMAN — His Majesty King Abdullah's recent meeting with US President Donald Trump and encounters with top lawmakers has made a tangible impa
+AMMAN — His Majesty King Abdullah’s recent summit meeting with US President Donald Trump has given momentum to the two-state solution as the

 Get top stories and blog posts emailed to you each day.